 - App ads: These highlight key app features and benefits, demonstrating ease of use and immediate value.
 They often show real user scenarios, quick tutorials, or highlight exclusive app-only offers to encourage downloads and engagement.

 - Learning ads: Focused on educational products or courses, these ads emphasize skill-building, career advancement, or personal growth.
 They use testimonials, success stories, or sample lessons to connect emotionally and motivate enrollment, often leveraging a compelling story or narrative to drive emotional connection.
+Many learning ads depict real life situations to create authenticity and help viewers relate to the product.

 - Event ads: Designed to promote conferences, webinars, or live experiences, event ads create urgency and excitement.
 They showcase speakers, agenda highlights, and networking opportunities, often including early-bird pricing or limited seats to drive registrations.
 Interactive elements are frequently used to engage the audience and make the campaign more memorable.

 - Streaming service ads: These ads spotlight exclusive content, new releases, or unique features like offline viewing or multiple profiles.
-They use trailers, sneak peeks, or celebrity endorsements to build anticipation and subscriptions, often incorporating pop culture references and star-studded casts to capture the audience's attention.
+They use trailers, sneak peeks, or celebrity endorsements to build anticipation and subscriptions, often incorporating pop culture references and star-studded casts to capture the audience’s attention.
+Effective sound design in these trailers and sneak peeks enhances the viewing experience, making it more immersive and memorable.

 - Healthcare ads: Focused on medical services, wellness programs, or health products, these ads build trust through expert endorsements, clear explanations of benefits, and patient testimonials.
 Sensory experience and floating particles in visuals can evoke comfort and trust, especially when explaining complex products or services.
+High quality production is essential in healthcare ads to establish credibility and reassure viewers.
+These ads also often depict real life scenarios to foster authenticity and emotional connection.

 - Real estate ads: These highlight properties, neighborhood benefits, or investment opportunities.
 They use virtual tours with visually striking imagery and smooth transitions, lifestyle visuals, and clear calls to action such as scheduling a visit or contacting an agent to generate leads, sometimes including interactive elements for deeper engagement.
+Quality visuals and production help build trust and credibility with potential buyers.

 Why Product Ads Still Matter (Even in an AI-Driven Ad World)